cloudnativelabs/kube-router/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature request
+about: Suggest an idea for kube-router
+title: ''
+labels: feature
+assignees: ''

+---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is and what the feature provides.